foxiepaws/goattrk2/readme.txt

           - reSID-fp filter parameters adjustable from the configuration file.

 v2.70     - Hotfix for the new HardSID UPlay/Uno devices from Téli Sándor.
+          - Fixed possible crash on some versions of the HardSID dll.